wmde/wikibase-release-pipeline/README.md

 ## Overview

-This repository contains Wikibase Suite tools used for
+This repository contains the Wikibase Suite toolset used for

  - **Building** ([build.sh](./build.sh) and [build directory](./build))
  - **Testing** ([test.sh](./test.sh) and [test directory](./test))